-While most commonly used in HiFi setups, they make great desktop speakers and are also a perfect candidate for L/R speakers in a home theater system.
+While most commonly used in HiFi setups, they make great desktop speakers and are also a more compact alternative to floorstanders as front L/R surround speakers in a home theater system.

-Loudspeaker technology has come a long way over the last decade, and it’s possible to get a really great pair of bookshelf speakers within a $500 budget.
+Loudspeaker technology has come a long way over the last decade, and it’s possible to get a really great pair of bookshelf loudspeakers within a $500 budget.

 Unfortunately, buying speakers online has one huge problem.
 You cannot test the speakers before purchasing them.